I would like to buy $3 worth of God, please.

 We can so easily get caught up striving for money, for food, for houses, worried about “stuff” and how we will provide for our families.

 And we do need some of these things.
-But even so, Jesus told us to seek first the kingdom of God, and then all these things will be added to you.
+But even so, Yeshua told us “first, seek the kingdom of God, and then all these things will be added to you”.

 $3 worth of God is not enough.